loudifier/Comic-Relief/README.md

 Similarly, there is a "Pro" version of Comic Sans that includes additional glyphs, swashes, ligatures, etc. Comic Relief is not a metrically equivalent replacement for Comic Sans Pro, but some sort of "Comic Relief Preaux" typeface is on the list of someday-when-I-have-more-time projects.

+In order to get Comic Relief to a state suitable for inclusion in Google Fonts a small number of glyphs have been added, technically making the Comic Relief character set a slight superset of the Comic Sans MS character set.

 Comic Relief is in maintenance mode.
 Bugfixes to the Regular and Bold weights will be prioritized, but there is no timeline for italic or Preaux variants.
 Please file a bug if you find an issue or would like to see something tweaked.
 Contributions are very welcome, especially if you want to tackle italic or Preaux.

 ## Building